New Las Vegas Stadium: 2024

-By March, updated renderings of the ballpark were revealed to the public.
-They showed a fixed roof inspired by baseball pennants, multi-tiered seating, the world's largest cable-net window facing Las Vegas Boulevard, a jumbotron, and a three-acre plaza.
+By March, updated renderings of the ballpark were revealed to the public; the stadium resembles a "spherical armadillo" with some resemblance to the Sydney Opera House, featuring a fixed roof inspired by baseball pennants, multi-tiered seating, the world's largest cable-net window facing Las Vegas Boulevard, a Jumbotron, and a three-acre plaza.
 The design was created by the Bjarke Ingels Group and HNTB.

 On April 2, the Tropicana Las Vegas closed after 67 years.
 On October 9, 2024, the Tropicana Hotel was demolished by implosion, and site-leveling efforts ensued.
 Plans submitted to Clark County project three 495-foot hotel towers housing more than 3,000 hotel rooms on the northeast and southwest corners of the lot, beside the 290-foot-tall stadium.
 Construction on the ballpark was to begin in spring 2025.

 In May 2024, the president of Las Vegas Events said that the National Finals Rodeo could move to the new stadium.
 The annual December event had been held at the Thomas & Mack Center in Las Vegas since 1985.

-2025: Groundbreaking
+2025

 Construction on the ballpark began in May 2025 with foundation work.
-A groundbreaking ceremony was held on June 23, 2025.
-Further construction including groundwork, concrete pouring for the foundation and elevator cores, and erection of rebar cages and columns have occurred as of late September 2025.
+A groundbreaking ceremony was held on June 23.
+Work done by late September included pouring concrete for the foundation and elevator cores, erecting rebar cages and columns, and groundwork.

+In December, team owners said projected construction costs had risen to $2 billion from the $1.75 billion goal.
+They said the stadium was still on track to open in 2028.